4dn-dcic/fourfront/docs/public/metadata-submission/biosample_metadata.md

 ## Cell Culture Metadata

-The consortium has designated 4 cell lines as [Tier 1](https://data.4dnucleome.org/search/?type=Biosource&cell_line_tier=Tier+1), which will be a primary focus of 4DN research and integrated analysis.
-A number of other lines that are expected to be used by multiple labs and have approved SOPs for maintaining them have been designated [Tier 2](https://data.4dnucleome.org/search/?type=Biosource&cell_line_tier=Tier+2).
-In addition, some labs may wish to submit datasets produced using other cell lines.
-To maintain consistent data standards and in order to facilitate integrated analysis the Cell Lines and Samples Working Group has designated what metadata regarding cell line biosample preparation is required.
-Other metadata is strongly encouraged.
+* The consortium has designated 4 cell lines as [Tier 1](https://data.4dnucleome.org/search/?type=Biosource&cell_line_tier=Tier+1), which will be a primary focus of 4DN research and integrated analysis.
+* A number of other lines that are expected to be used by multiple labs and have approved SOPs for maintaining them have been designated [Tier 2](https://data.4dnucleome.org/search/?type=Biosource&cell_line_tier=Tier+2).
+* In addition, some labs may wish to submit datasets produced using other cell lines.

+To maintain consistent data standards and in order to facilitate integrated analysis the Cell Lines and Samples Working Group has designated:

+1. metadata regarding cell line biosample preparation is required.
+2. metadata that is strongly encouraged.

 The exact requirements may vary somewhat depending on the cell type and when the data was produced (i.e. some older experiments can be 'grandfathered' in even if they do not 'pass' all the requirements.

 The biosample metadata fields that can be submitted are described below.

 ### BiosampleCellCulture fields